 What to do in Gisborne?

 Rere Rock Slide is a product of Mother Nature, it’s around 60 metres in length and provides hours of fun for visitors.
 Even if you’re not keen on sliding down yourself (that’s me), it’s worth the visit, particularly on summer weekends when plenty of people are slip sliding away.
 A boogie board or inner tube are the best way to go down, you’re less likely to hurt yourself that way.
-Another option is to hire a sled from the i-SITE.

 The rock slide is around 50km from Gisborne on Wharekopae Road, it’s on the way to Eastwoodhill Arboretum.
 There are toilets onsite and signs about water quality.
 Note that Rere Falls are before the rock slide, best not to get the two confused.